Robert Gavin Hampson

 Robert Gavin Hampson FEA FRSA (born 1948) is a British poet and academic.
 Hampson was born and raised in Liverpool, studied in London and Toronto and settled in London.
 He is currently Professor Emeritus at Royal Holloway.
 He was Visiting Professor at the University of Northumbria (2018-21) and Research Fellow at the Institute for English Studies, University of London (2019-23).
 He is a member of the Poetics Research Centre and the Centre for GeoHumanities at Royal Holloway.
 He is well known for his contributions to contemporary innovative poetry and the international study of Joseph Conrad.

 Early life and education

 Robert Gavin Hampson was born in Liverpool in 1948.
-He studied English literature at King's College London between 1967 and 1970 and was awarded a Commonwealth Scholarship to complete a master's degree at University of Toronto.
-He then returned to King's College, London, in 1971 where he completed a PhD on Joseph Conrad.
+He won a Governors' Scholarship to attend Merchant Taylor's School, Crosby (1960-67).He subsequently studied English literature at King's College London between 1967 and 1970 and was awarded a Commonwealth Scholarship to complete a master's degree at University of Toronto.
+With the award of a major State Studentship, he then returned to King's College, London, in 1971 where he completed a PhD on Joseph Conrad.